mongodb-labs/dcrcli/README.md

 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 ## Contributing
 Pull requests are welcome.
 For significant changes, open an issue first to discuss scope and approach.
 Add or update tests where applicable.
-See CONTRIBUTING.md if present.

 ## Security
 Do not include sensitive data (credentials, PII) in issues or PRs.
 For security disclosures, follow the organization’s responsible disclosure process if available, or contact maintainers privately.